jbx-protocol/juice-docs-v1/protocol/api/contracts/or-payment-terminals/jberc20paymentterminal/write/_beforetransferto.md

 #### Body

-1. Before transfering tokens to another address, approve that address to pull the specified amount of tokens from this contract.
+1. Before transferring tokens to another address, approve that address to pull the specified amount of tokens from this contract.

     ```solidity
     IERC20(token).approve(_to, _amount);